vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 329 commits since the previous release, including 177 fixes.
+More than 340 commits since the previous release, including 183 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Mon Sep 13 02:05:25 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Thu Sep 16 02:10:03 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER